 Not all greyhounds available for adoption have raced.
-In fact, it's estimated only 30-60% of dogs actually make it to the racetrack, with an average career of 10 races.
 Prior to entering a race kennel, most greyhounds will have spent the majority of their time in a paddock with other greyhounds, with very limited contact with people.

-The common experience for nearly all greyhounds is that they are not socialised with people or other animals as puppies.
+The common experience for many greyhounds is that they are not well socialised with people or other animals as puppies.
 Missing out on this important stage of their development means they may be more likely to develop fear, anxiety, phobias and even aggression.

 Will all greyhounds like living in an apartment?

-Not all greyhounds will feel comfortable living inside a home and, as most are not toilet trained, apartment living can be a challenge to start with.
-However, there are greyhounds who can successfully adapt to life indoors, including living in smaller homes.
+Not all greyhounds will feel comfortable living inside a home and, as many are not toilet trained, apartment living can be a challenge to start with.
+However, many greyhounds can successfully adapt to life indoors, including living in smaller homes.

 Remember though, that all greyhounds need daily exercise and enrichment to keep their minds and bodies healthy.

-Be aware that some dogs may not like the company of other dogs, so you may need to choose your exercise location carefully to avoid creating anxiety or possible conflicts
+Be aware that some dogs may not like the company of other dogs, so you may need to choose your exercise location carefully to avoid creating anxiety or possible conflicts.